 - No electricity to individual receptacles or outlets in separate rooms. - Oven or range is operating but one element or one part is not working.
 This is more than likely a situation with the appliance.
-Please schedule an appointment with your appliance manufacturer at the numbers listed at the front of this manual. - One inoperative electrical circuit is causing one or more switches or outlets in one room or in parts of several rooms to be inoperative. - Electrical arc observed when wall switch or appliance (especially the garbage disposal) is turned on.
+Please schedule an appointment with your appliance manufacturer at the numbers listed on the appliance warranty page. - One inoperative electrical circuit is causing one or more switches or outlets in one room or in parts of several rooms to be inoperative. - Electrical arc observed when wall switch or appliance (especially the garbage disposal) is turned on.
 (Switch circuit breakers to "OFF" position, then switch one by one back to the "ON" position, until the item in question is located.
-Report same to the electrical subcontractor on the next working day). - Followed up with an email or phone call notification to Quality Builders Warranty via the Chesapeake Homes portal.
+Report same to the electrical subcontractor on the next working day). - Followed up with an email or phone call notification to Quality Builders Warranty via the homeowner page on the Chesapeake Homes website.
 Submit just as you would a service request.